Khalidelaasry/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to explain to anyone , without the help of Google:

 - What are pointers and how to use them.
 - What are arrays and how to use them.